§ 416.1505. Who may be your representative.

 (b) You may appoint any person who is not an attorney to be your representative in dealings with us if the person—

-(3) Is not disqualified or suspended from acting as a representative in dealing with us; and
+(2) Is not disqualified or suspended from acting as a representative in dealings with us;

-(4) Is not prohibited by any law from acting as a representative.
+(3) Is not prohibited by any law from acting as a representative; and

 (c) We may refuse to recognize the person you choose to represent you if the person does not meet the requirements in this section.
 We will notify you and the person you attempted to appoint as your representative if we do not recognize the person as a representative.